codeforUV/ruralnetv2/README.md

 # RuralNetV2

 *This project is a port of the old [RuralNet](https://github.com/codeforUV/ruralnet.git) from Sapper to SvelteKit.
-It is currently deployed at http://ruralnet.codeforuv.org/*
+We are currently in beta testing until September 13, 2020.
+Please reach out if you'd like to see a working version of the applicaion. *

 ## Useful Links
 - [Project Task Board](https://www.notion.so/codeforuv/Transition-to-SvelteKit-4d93a45a1772440e84476b5d7995d68e)